 the summer sun.

-Now, the yarn is either left as natural, or dyed using natural pigments and then returned to the studio.
+Now, the yarn is either left as its natural creamy color, or dyed and then returned to the studio.

 The new yarn is strung onto looms.

 The women begin the long process of weaving a design.
 Each woman (sometimes working with a partner) works on a rug from start to finish.
 This can take well over a month of tying knots.

 The finished rugs are then doused with water, scrubbed clean, and draped over wooden racks where they’ll dry in the mountain air.